shred/acme4j/src/doc/docs/challenge/email-reply-00.md

-Message               challengeMessage = // incoming challenge message from the CA EmailReply00Challenge challenge        = // challenge that is requested by the CA EmailIdentifier       identifier       = // email address to get the S/MIME cert for javax.mail.Session    mailSession      = // javax.mail session
+Message               challengeMessage = // incoming challenge message from the CA EmailReply00Challenge challenge        = // challenge that is requested by the CA EmailIdentifier       identifier       = // email address to get the S/MIME cert for jakarta.mail.Session  mailSession      = // jakarta.mail session

 Message response = EmailProcessor.plainMessage(challengeMessage)
             .expectedIdentifier(identifier)